savina0202/JavaVuser_QuickFixJ/README.md

-# Performance test a trading system POC using Loadrunner
+# Performance test a trading system PoC using Loadrunner

 The PoC is to prove that the performance test for a trading system can be done using Loadrunner Java Vuser protocol.
 The script uses QuickFIX/J library to simulate FIX protocal order flow between a client (Initiator) and a server (accepter).

-In anohter words, it allows Loadrunner to behave like a FIX trading client that logs on to a FIX gateway and sends `NewOrderSingle` message, measuring latency and validating ExecutionReport response - just like a real trading front-end would do.
+In anohter words, it allows Loadrunner to behave like a FIX trading client that logs on to a FIX gateway and sends `NewOrderSingle` message, measuring latency and validating `ExecutionReport` response - just like a real trading front-end would do.

 ## 🎯 Overview

 * client–server architecture, where LoadRunner acts as the client and interacts with the server
 * Establishes socket connections between client and the trading server
-* Generates and sends realistic FIX orders `NewOrderSingle` and receive the `trading execution report` from the server for this order
+* Generates and sends realistic FIX orders `NewOrderSingle` and receive the `ExecutionReport` from the server for this order
 * Measures the trading transaction performance and response times
-* Simulates real-world trading load for performance testing
+* It can be used to simulate real-world trading load under distribution mode, which is mide in LoadRunner where virtal users (Vusers) are distributed across multiple Load Generator (LG) machine to execute the load (It will be covered in future).

 ## 🏗️ High-level architecture